cleliadg/IMU_collaborativerobotics-/README.md

 This script implements a Proportional-Integral-Derivative controller to control a servo motor based on the angle readings from an IMU (Inertial Measurement Unit) and an encoder.
 The script runs in a Python environment and communicates with an Arduino board to read encoder values and control the servo motor.

+## min_jerk
+This script utilizes pyFirmata to control a servo motor connected to an Arduino.
+It generates a smooth trajectory between two positions using the minimum jerk trajectory generation method.

+## admittance control
+THis script is designed to enable force-adaptive servo control using an Arduino and Python.